Aylesbury: Future developments

-Anticipated developments are expected to raise the urban population of Aylesbury from its current approximation of 75,000 to over 100,000 between 2018 and 2023.
+Anticipated developments are expected to raise the urban population of Aylesbury, from its current approximation of 75,000, to over 100,000 between 2018 and 2023.

 Elevations, soil and geology

-Aylesbury is immediately southeast of the upper River Thame that flows past Thame to Dorchester on Thames and is partly sited on the two northernmost outcrops of Portland stone in England bisected by a small stream, Bear Brook which gives a relatively prominent position in relation to the terrain of all near, lower, fields and suburbs, which have largely slowly permeable Oxford Clay and Kimmeridge Clay soils.
-Elevations range from 72.5m above mean sea level to 95m AOD in contiguous parts of the town, however nearest villages range from 85m-90m to the north or from 85m to 115m on a narrow ridge to the southwest at Stone and towards the Chilterns to the southeast (Weston Turville, Stoke Mandeville and North Lee).
+Aylesbury lies immediately south-east of the upper River Thame, that flows past Thame to Dorchester on Thames.
+It is partly sited on the two northernmost outcrops of Portland stone in England (Note: "This stone has above: freely draining lime-rich loamy soils" which forms 3.7% of English soil according to the Soilscape source) and is bisected by a small stream, Bear Brook; this gives a relatively prominent position in relation to the terrain of all near, lower, fields and suburbs, which have largely slowly permeable Oxford Clay and Kimmeridge Clay soils.
+(Note: Specifically described in the source national map as "Slowly permeable seasonally wet slightly acid but base-rich loamy and clayey soils" (therefore of medium fertility), which forms 20% of English soil.)
+Elevations range from 72.5m above mean sea level to 95m AOD in contiguous parts of the town; however, nearest villages range from 85m-90m to the north or from 85m to 115m on a narrow ridge to the south-west at Stone and towards the Chilterns to the south-east (Weston Turville, Stoke Mandeville and North Lee).

 The town centre's higher terrain is accurately described by Samuel Lewis in 1848 as a "gentle eminence".

 The county's oldest rocks of Jurassic age cover the whole of the northern half of Buckinghamshire, succeeded continuously by younger rocks to the south of the Chilterns.